-2020 has all been about the COVID-19 pandemic and how it has changed our world permanently.
-The virus took the world by a storm and brought it to a halt.
+2023 has all been about the economy and how it has changed our world permanently.
+The COVID-19 pandemic took the world by a storm and brought it to a halt.
 This impacted all kinds of businesses and industries, including the real estate industry.
 Even though real estate is usually considered a stable and high-value industry, but it wasn’t spared by the economic and global changes.

 As the world and economies slowly adapted to the new normal, new trends came to light.
 The same was the case for the real estate industry.
 Property management services had to come with unique and creative solutions to meet the new needs of the times.
 Both homeownership and residential rental property witnessed a change in trends.